 - Joannes Rivoire laughs during an interview with APTN News.
 Photo: Agustin Lucardi for APTN News

-Rivoire is also aware – “through the press” – the Pope is scheduled to arrive in Canada on July 24 for a short tour to apologize for the church’s role in the notorious residential school system.
+Rivoire is also aware – “through the press” – that the Pope is scheduled to arrive in Canada on July 24 for a short tour to apologize for the church’s role in the notorious residential school system.

 The Catholic church ran dozens of the schools designed by the federal government to assimilate Indigenous children into colonial culture from the 1880s through the 1990s.